Alfred Dolge advertisement in Music Trade Review, 20 February, 1882. Note the use of the original town name, Brocketts.

 Here is an 1892 catalogue picture of the Alfred Dolge Factory complex, including the American Felt Company and soundboard factory, also known as the Dolgeville Mill.

-Dolge’s “Tuners’ Supplies” advertisement appeared a five page insert in the back of the 1893 book, The Piano; Scientific, Technical, and Practical Instructions relating to Tuning, Regulating, and Toning by Daniel Spillane. (b.
+Dolge’s “Tuners’ Supplies” advertisement appeared as a five page insert in the back of the 1893 book, The Piano; Scientific, Technical, and Practical Instructions relating to Tuning, Regulating, and Toning by Daniel Spillane. (b.
 June, 1859 Cork, Ireland–d.
 21 October, 1893 New York, N.Y.)
 Spillane was mostly known for his 1890 book, History of the American Pianoforte; its Technical Development and the Trade.
 Frank W. Hale had his own machine shop, which produced his tools, at 88-94 Wheatland St., in Somerville, MA.
 Dolge’s piano tools were produced in large part by the Erlandsen Co., in New York City (to Dolge’s specifications), with a possible in-house machine shop as well.

 Sounding Boards: